v8/web-tooling-benchmark/docs/in-depth.md

 ## chai

-A test to stress the [Chai Assertion Library](http://chaijs.com), which is commonly used to write unit and integration tests.
+[Chai](http://chaijs.com) is a popular BDD / TDD assertion library for [Node](https://www.nodejs.org) and the browser that can be delightfully paired with any test driver framework for JavaScript.
+It is commonly used to write unit and integration tests.
+As such this test is not just a good benchmark for web tooling on the [Node](https://www.nodejs.org) side, but is also very relevant to the browser as tests often need to be run in the browser too.

+This benchmark is based on the test suite that comes with Chai and essentially uses the Chai BDD style interface to test the Chai library itself.

 ## coffeescript